jorgen99/smarthus/README.md

 Control lights with a Tellstick Duo

 ## Update: June 2020
-I got rid of my old laptop running Linux Mint 17 and a bit ole' Drobo Nas.
+I got rid of my old laptop running Linux Mint 17 together with a big ole' Drobo Nas.
 I replaced them with a Raspberry Pi 4 and a 2GB usb ssd.
 My adventures getting telldus-core installed on Ubuntu Server 20.04 LTS for the Pi is was braindumped into the file INSTALL.md.

 ## Update: 2020
 This is a hacky project I've been using at home for a number of years